Be alert to early symptoms of leukemia and keep children away from threats

 1. Fever persists

 Acute leukemia usually occurs among adolescents, the onset is very rapid, and the treatment time of the disease is very short, often only a few months.
-Therefore, once the child has fever, he should be vigilant.
-The cause of fever is mostly due to infection.
-For example, caused by pneumonia, stomatitis or ear inflammation, it may sometimes be the symptoms of acute leukemia itself, without any other concomitant infection.
+Therefore, once the child has a fever, he should be vigilant.
+The cause of fever is mostly an infection.
+For example, caused by pneumonia, stomatitis, or ear inflammation, it may sometimes be the symptoms of acute leukemia itself, without any other concomitant infection.

 2. Abnormal bleeding

-Leukemia patients may bleed from all parts of the body, such as bleeding gums, skin bleeding, ear bleeding, and even the retina.
+Leukemia patients may bleed from all parts of the body, such as the gums, skin, ear, and even the retina.
 The most common one is nosebleeds.
-Sometimes women have excessive menstrual periods, or they may be the first onset of leukemia. sign.
+Sometimes women have excessive menstrual periods, or they may be the first sign of leukemia..

 3. Anemia